 "It uses some eco-friendly materials including recycled materials.
 There is no evidence it reduces its carbon and other greenhouse gas emissions from its supply chain.
 There is no evidence it minimizes textile waste when manufacturing its products.
 There is no evidence that it has taken meaningful action to reduce or eliminate hazardous chemicals," Good On You's evaluation reads.

 Princess Polly does receive a "good" rating for its animal welfare policies, as the brand doesn't use angora, fur, or exotic animal skins, though it does use leather.

 While the ethics outline on Princess Polly's website may seem like enough to prove it's making an effort, overall the company does not have enough evidence to back up its claims to be considered an ethical brand.

 According to reviews online, it seems the quality of Princess Polly's products is hit or miss.
 The fast fashion brand doesn't have many options for larger consumers, and sizing can be a bit finicky.

-As a 5'8" mid-sized (sizes 10-12) person who has personally ordered from the company, I found their clothing didn't fit very well.
+As a 5'8" mid-sized (size 10-12) person who has personally ordered from the company, I found their clothing didn't fit very well.
 A pair of size 12 pants were too short (and further shrunk), fitting well in the thighs, but loose in the hips.
 The corset top fit snugly across the bust, but the straps drooped awkwardly.